devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

 Assistants Loading Mechanism
 ----------------------------
-Devassistant loads assistants from few load paths on filesystem (traversed in this order):
+DevAssistant loads assistants from few load paths on filesystem (traversed in this order):

 1. "system" path, which is defined by OS distribution (usually